hackclub/hackclub/workshops/personal_website/README.md

 Now let's save and look at our work.
 Ah, it is truly beautiful to behold.
 Now let's commit the changes.

-We'll once again use the terminal in Cloud9 to save our changes with git.
+Remember to save both `index.html` and `styles.css`!
+We'll once again use the terminal in Cloud9 to persist our changes with git.
 - `git add --all` (then press enter)
 - `git commit -m "Add styling to personal website"` (then press enter)